-Cash, Trade and Other Receivables (excluding advances to officers and employees), Advances to Related Parties, RCF, MTF, Trade and Other Payables (excluding excise tax and other statutory payables and advances from customers), Dividends Payable and Advances from Related Parties.
+Cash and cash equivalents, Receivables (excluding advances to officers and employees), Advances to Related Parties, RCF, MTF, Trade and Other Payables (excluding excise tax and other statutory payable), Dividends Payable and Advances from Related Parties.
 Due to the short-term nature of transactions, the fair values approximate the amount of consideration at reporting period.